paulo-rodrigues021/this_app/README.md

 The example was done using the `department` object, but all CRUD options are available for employee too.
 You may access both API's documentation in `http://127.0.0.1:8000/api/department/` and `http://127.0.0.1:8000/api/employee/`.

+When using the employee API, remember to first create the department register before creating an employee for it.
+Also, the `department` named field value that will be passed in POST body should refer to the department's id, not its name.

 ## Alternatives
 These are a few alternatives for some layers in this project.
 Ideally I'd write different versions of this app using different tools just for the curiosity matter.
 I think it is good for at least mention each one.